How to Set Up a Shopify Store in 9 Steps

 Depending on where your business and customers are located, you may need to adjust your Shopify store’s tax settings.
 Shopify automatically adjusts taxes for US-based sellers and sales, but you’ll need to add tax and enter your tax registrations if you’re in Canada or use default or custom rates for each location if you’re outside the US and Canada.

-Navigate to Taxes in the left menu (Under Settings) to review your default settings.
+Navigate to Taxes and duties in the left menu (Under Settings) to review your default settings.
 You can also adjust taxes for shipping, specific products or collections, digital products, exempt customers, and more.

 Shopify makes it easier for you to include or exclude taxes on your product pricing.